BIG BOOK TRUDGE BBSS MEETING

 If you are new to this meeting, and the format, this message is especially for you.

-• Third, our group conscience speaks directly to those who are qualified to share during the discussion part of the meeting.
-If you are not familiar with this, we ask that you be open-minded enough to just listen.
+Third, our group conscience speaks directly to those who are qualified to share during the discussion part of the meeting.
+If you have not done these steps as previously described, we ask that you be humble and open-minded enough to just listen.

-If you have any questions about our group conscience or our meeting's format, visit the website at BigBookTrudge.com to learn more about it.
+If you have any questions about our group conscience or our meeting's format, visit the website at BigBookTrudge.com to learn more about them.
 The links for the relevant pages will be shared in the chat area.
+If you wish to receive reminders for the study, please message your cell number to Bobby B in the chat box to be added to the list.

-Will all those who are qualified and willing to sponsor by the Big Book Step Study method please share their info in the chat.
+Will all those who are qualified and willing to sponsor by the Big Book Step Study method please share your information in the chat area.
 Newcomers, please make a note of this.

 If you are not qualified to speak you may add the word “listening,” “reading,” or “writing” after your name.